ARTARNA/Stitch-NET/README.md

 Stitch generates HTTP clients from C# interfaces.
 You define the shape, it writes the code.

 I built this because I got tired of HTTP client libraries that fail at runtime on mistakes you could have caught at compile time, and generate code you can never actually step through.
-The generated class shows up in Solution Explorer, you can navigate to it, you can set breakpoints in it.
-That was the main motivation.
+The generated class shows up in Solution Explorer, you can open it, set a breakpoint in it, grep it.
+That's it, that's the whole pitch.

 ```csharp
 [StitchClient]